 If antiperspirants aren't stopping your hands and feet from sweating too much, your doctor may recommend one of these medical treatments:

-1. Botulinum toxin: Another treatment option for heavy sweating is injections of botulinum toxin A (Botox), the same medicine used for wrinkles.
-Botox is FDA-approved for treating excessive sweating of the underarms, but some doctors may also use it on the palms of the hands and soles of the feet.
+1. Botulinum toxin: Another treatment option for heavy sweating is injections of botulinum toxin A (Botulinum Toxin), the same medicine used for wrinkles.
+Botulinum Toxin is FDA-approved for treating excessive sweating of the underarms, but some doctors may also use it on the palms of the hands and soles of the feet.

-Botox works by preventing the release of a chemical that signals the sweat glands to activate.
-You may need to have several Botox injections, but the results can last for almost a year.
+Botulinum Toxin works by preventing the release of a chemical that signals the sweat glands to activate.
+You may need to have several Botulinum Toxin injections, but the results can last for almost a year.